NYSSB End-of-Year Data Form

 Q: If a student earns the NYSSB in English and more than one world language, what do they receive?

-A: Students who earned the NYSSB in English and more than one world language receive a seal sticker and a medallion for each of the world languages in which they have earned the NYSSB. for example, a student who earns the NYSSB in English, Hindi, Punjabi, and Spanish would receive three seal stickers and three medallions.
+A: Students who earned the NYSSB in English and more than one world language receive a seal sticker and a medallion for each of the world languages in which they have earned the NYSSB.
+One medallion will be the standard medallion and another will have a special lanyard (blue & gold striped) that designates earning the NYSSB in two or more world languages.
+For example, a student who earns the NYSSB in English, Hindi, Punjabi, and Spanish would receive three seal stickers and three medallions.
 Such a student can also receive a certificate signed by the Associate Commissioner for the Office of Bilingual Education and World Languages attesting to the multiple seals earned.
-The NYSSB Task Force is currently considering other ways to distinguish students who earn the seal in more than one world language.

 Q: The instructions indicate that the Seal Coordinator should delete the first three columns of the End of Year Data Form (student names, internal student ID numbers) prior to submitting this form to NYSED?
 Why is this?
 If the columns are to be deleted before submission, why are they included in the first place?